The Strange Life of Dutch Falconi

 The Decline

 All that changed after the Great Crash.
 Dutch liked to gamble not only in the Casinos (he reportedly once threw down $10,000 on Black-4 at a roulette table and won!) but also on the stock market, and his heavy investments in Soybeans went belly up.
-That, coupled with the advent of the talking motion picture, and the rapid decline of vaudeville, left Dutch penniless and hungry for work that was barely there.
+That, coupled with the advent of the talking motion picture, and the rapid decline of vaudeville, left Dutch penniless and hungry for work.

-Broke and out of work, his friends and enemies long gone, Dutch stayed in the New York City that he called his home, but fell into the Great Depression with the rest of the U.S. The scandal sheets would only run stories on him occasionally, and then only to tsk-tsk at the depths to which he had fallen.
-He kept working to some degree, but to much smaller crowds, in dingier theaters.
+Broke and out of work, his friends and enemies long gone, Dutch stayed in the New York City - the city he called his home - but fell into the Great Depression with the rest of the U.S. The scandal sheets would run stories occasionally, and then only to tsk-tsk at the depths to which he had fallen.
+He kept working to some degree, but to much smaller crowds, and in dingier theaters.
 The big shows were for stars who had made it in Hollywood, a door Dutch had slammed in his face.

-He started to drink heavily, became addicted to heroin, and was a caricature of himself.
-When he got a laugh from an audience, it was usually unintentional.
+He started to drink heavily, became addicted to heroin, and was eventually a caricature of himself.
+When he got a laugh from an audience, it was often unintentional.

 The Turnaround